You see people making big changes in their life and wonder if you can change your life in less than a year.

 The funny thing about these quote articles was that they were exactly what I needed.

-I wrote about quotes involving following your dreams, success, failure, motivation, gratitude, and changing your mindset.
+These quotes involved topics like, following your dreams, success, failure, motivation, gratitude, and changing your mindset.

 It helped that my client is also one of the most motivational and inspiring people I have met.